US bans Army Commander over war crimes allegations

 The law also requires the Secretary of State to publicly or privately designate such officials and their immediate family members.
 In addition to the public designation of Shavendra Silva, the Department is also designating his immediate family members.

-The allegations of gross human rights violations against Shavendra Silva, documented by the United Nations and other organizations, are serious and credible, the US State Department said.
+The allegations of gross human rights violations against Shavendra Silva, documented by the United Nations and other organizations, are serious and credible, Pompeo said.

 “His designation underscores the importance we place on human rights in Sri Lanka and globally, our concern over impunity for human rights violations and abuses, as well as our support for promoting accountability for those who engage in such acts.
-We urge the Sri Lankan government to promote human rights, hold accountable individuals responsible for war crimes and human rights violations, advance security sector reform, and uphold its other commitments to pursue justice and reconciliation,” the US said.
+We urge the Sri Lankan government to promote human rights, hold accountable individuals responsible for war crimes and human rights violations, advance security sector reform, and uphold its other commitments to pursue justice and reconciliation,” Pompeo said.

-“We deeply value our partnership with the Sri Lankan government and the long-standing democratic tradition we share with the Sri Lankan people.
-The United States remains committed to strengthening the bilateral relationship with Sri Lanka and helping reshape its security forces to tackle current and emerging threats.
-Security cooperation will continue to emphasize respect for human rights as a fundamental component of our training, assistance, and engagements.”
+Pompeo said that the US deeply value its partnership with the Sri Lankan Government and the long-standing democratic tradition they share with the Sri Lankan people and remains committed to strengthening the bilateral relationship with Sri Lanka and helping reshape its security forces to tackle current and emerging threats.

+“Security cooperation will continue to emphasize respect for human rights as a fundamental component of our training, assistance, and engagements,” Pompeo said.

-The United States will continue to use all available tools and authorities, as appropriate, to address human rights violations and abuses around the world no matter when they occurred or who perpetrated them.
+The United States says it will continue to use all available tools and authorities, as appropriate, to address human rights violations and abuses around the world no matter when they occurred or who perpetrated them.

-Today’s actions underscore our commitment to support human rights, promote accountability for perpetrators, and encourage reconciliation in support of a peaceful, stable, and prosperous Sri Lanka, the US said.
+Pompeo said today’s actions underscore US commitment to support human rights, promote accountability for perpetrators, and encourage reconciliation in support of a peaceful, stable, and prosperous Sri Lanka.
+(Colombo Gazette)